aaqibsyed412/banking-transactions-analytics/README.md

 ---

 ## Data
-The data was taken from a dataset which documented over 5300+ transactions, which ranged everything from Transaction_ID to Customer_Gender and Age.
+The data was taken from a dataset which documented over 5300+ transactions from 2014-2015, which ranged everything from Transaction_ID to Customer_Gender and Age.
 We have very clear metrics as to what the dataset is about how transactions are detailed about their transactions and payments used.

 ---